ssbc/rooms2/docs/Participation/Invite endpoint.md

     1. If the operating system detects an installed SSB app that recognizes the `ssb://` scheme, the SSB app handles this URI
 	1. Else, the website at displays instructions how to install an SSB app
 	    - For instance, there could be an app store URL (see [this technical possibility](https://stackoverflow.com/questions/28744167/android-deep-linking-use-the-same-link-for-the-app-and-the-play-store)) to install Manyverse which further redirects to this SSB URI, maybe may have to rely on a fixed URL (for Manyverse to register in its manifest) such as `join.manyver.se`.
 Same idea for other mobile apps, say "Imaginary App" using the fixed URL "join.imaginary.app".
 Desktop apps are different as they can be installed without an app store (or not?).
-1. The SSB app knows how to transform the SSB URI into muxrpc methods, and then proceeds to perform the [joining protocol](Joining.md)
+1. The SSB app knows how to parse the SSB URI into inputs necessary for [joining the room](Joining.md)

 ### Security considerations